 Posted On March 19, 2026

-The improvement of the technology sector and the advent of the internet have changed the general process of operations that is undertaken by travel agencies.
-Bookings are no longer done over long phone calls or in never‑ending spreadsheets.
+The improvement of the technology sector and the advent of the internet have changed the general process of operations undertaken by travel agencies.
+Bookings are no longer done over long phone calls or in never-ending spreadsheets.
 Customers nowadays demand immediate responses, the right prices, and smooth service.
 That is where GDS integration can be used to facilitate and enhance customer experience, saving money and time in the long term.
-It helps travel agencies to connect with airlines, hotels, and car rental companies in real time within a single system.
+It helps travel agencies connect with airlines, hotels, and car rental companies in real time within a single system.

 Boutique travel planners, corporate travel management companies, and destination management firms must know how to connect with a GDS to effectively cater to the needs of global travelers.